When To Get An Attorney For A Car Accident

 Get a Free Case Review By An Experienced California Car Accident Attorney

 To get the results you desire, you need a legal representation with experience and one dedicated to pursuing every available legal avenue.
-The Ledger Law Firm has experience residents can count on.
+The Ledger Law Firm has experience Newport Beach car accident attorneys that you can count on.
 We handle personal injury cases and in cases where an accidental death may have occurred.
 The Ledger Law Firm is large enough to have appropriate resources, yet small enough to be able to provide the personal attention you deserve.
 With your initial consultation, we will discuss the specifics of your situation.
 Ultimately, you will be given the legal options available.
 While we consult with you and provide the needed expertise, the final choice of how to proceed is your decision.
 Yes, experience counts.
 Feel free to call us at (800) 300-0001, send an email through our contact page, or the use of our “Chat Now” feature on our website.